 certificateBody: ${exampleSelfSignedCert.certPem}

-The certificateBody and privateKey properties contain the certificate and its private key in PEM format.
-Imported certificates are not eligible for AWS automatic renewal; you must supply new certificate materials before expiration to update the certificate in place.
+The certificateBody and privateKey properties contain the certificate and private key materials.
+This example generates a self-signed certificate for demonstration, but in practice you’d import certificates from your organization’s CA. Imported certificates aren’t eligible for AWS managed renewal; you must update them manually before expiration.

 import * as pulumi from "@pulumi/pulumi";